Activities · Last updated 2 June 2026

 How much does it cost to visit St Michael's Cave Gibraltar?

-How do you get to St Michael's Cave?
+How do you get to St Michael's Cave in 2026?

 Are there concerts at St Michael's Cave?

 Yes.
 The main chamber hosts regular live music events including classical concerts, jazz evenings, and theatrical performances.
 These are ticketed separately from daytime visits.
-Check the Gibraltar Events calendar for upcoming performances and book ahead as they sell out quickly.
+Check the Gibraltar Events calendar for upcoming performances and book ahead as they sell out quickly, particularly during the summer season.

 Is St Michael's Cave good for children?

-Yes, the main cave chamber is fully accessible and suitable for children of all ages.
-The dramatic formations and coloured lighting make it visually engaging.
-The lower cave network (New St Michael's Cave) requires more agility and may not be suitable for young children or those with mobility limitations.
+Yes, the main cave chamber is suitable for children of all ages.
+The dramatic formations and atmospheric lighting make it visually engaging.
+The lower cave network (New St Michael's Cave) requires more agility and may not be suitable for very young children or visitors with mobility limitations.